MARY T. AN

-DIRECTOR OF OPERATIONS
+DIRECTOR OF FINANCE AND OPERATIONS

 Betty was the operations manager at the Kingsbridge Women's Assessment Center in the Bronx for over five years.
 In 2000, she was hired as POV's office manager, and she has since expanded her role.
 As a member of the administrative team of AmDoc, Betty manages the organization's financial activities, administers employee benefits and oversees all aspects of AmDoc's operations.
 In addition, she coordinates POV's annual mailings and special events.

-ASSOCIATE DIRECTOR, COMMUNICATIONS
+ASSOCIATE DIRECTOR, COMMUNICATIONS, POV

 Cathy is responsible for publicizing POV's programs and initiatives to media and consumers.
 She joined POV in 2003 after five years as manager of program press relations at PBS.
 Previously, she served as public relations director at Bravo and the Independent Film Channel; Group W Satellite Communications, where she managed PR for TNN: The Nashville Network; Westwood One Radio Networks; and D.L.
 Blackman, where she promoted classical music artists and IMAX movies.
 She was also the manager of press, advertising and promotion for NBC and ABC Radio.

-COMMUNITY ENGAGEMENT AND EDUCATION COORDINATOR
+COMMUNITY ENGAGEMENT AND EDUCATION MANAGER, POV

-PRODUCER, POV DIGITAL
+SPECIAL PROJECTS PRODUCER, POV DIGITAL

 David has worked on the POV website, since its infancy, helping to develop and improve it as well as producing special features.
 David also oversees and administers POV's internal computer network, maintaining hardware and software for the POV staff.
 Prior to joining POV, David, served on the staff of CyberEd, an 18-wheeler Internet classroom that toured nationwide.
 Since 1997, David has worked independently as a computer consultant, specializing in systems, networks and Web design and construction.

-DIRECTOR, POV DIGITAL
+WEB DEVELOPER, POV DIGITAL